divesh80/divesh80/README.md

 -->

 # I'm Divesh Jain
-I am Divesh Jain, a software engineer specializing in the development of advanced data pipelines and AI-powered applications.
-Based in Gurugram, India, I lead projects that involve deploying data pipelines handling over 200K interactions monthly and developing AI-powered voice agents for thousands of daily customer interactions.
-My expertise spans a diverse tech stack, including Node.js, SQS, NestJS, Jest, TypeScript, Postgres, and Redis.
+I am Divesh Jain, a senior software engineer specializing in the development of advanced data pipelines, fintech systems, and AI-powered applications.
+Based in Gurugram, India, I lead projects that involve deploying data pipelines handling over 1 million interactions daily, developing AI-powered voice agents for thousands of daily customer interactions, and building scalable backend systems for consumer-facing fintech products.

+My expertise spans a diverse tech stack, including Node.js, SQS, NestJS, Jest, TypeScript, Postgres, Redis, and distributed system architectures.

 Previously, I engineered data retention and sync services managing millions of documents and significantly enhanced database scalability by implementing sharding, boosting operational efficiency and regulatory compliance.
 I hold a dual degree (B.Tech and M.Tech) from the Indian Institute of Technology, Bhubaneswar, where I graduated with high distinction.

 Beyond my technical pursuits, I am an avid participant in extracurricular activities, representing my college in basketball and securing high placements in both academic and sports competitions.
-My passion for technology and problem-solving drives my continuous exploration and innovation in Web Development, Artificial Intelligence, and Machine Learning.
+My passion for technology and problem-solving drives my continuous exploration and innovation in Web Development, Fintech, Artificial Intelligence, and Machine Learning.

 Other GitHub Account: https://github.com/divesh8055